spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

 ###########################

-if you on a 64 bit rpi edit xdg and change to openbox windowmanager mutter is running with to much cpu
+mutter is running with to much cpu

 sudo nano /etc/xdg/lxsession/LXDE-pi/desktop.conf